orlox/mkipp/README.md

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

-IMPORTANT!! your history_columns.list needs to have mixing_regions and mix_relr_regions specified for MESA to output the neccesary data of the mixing regions.
+IMPORTANT!! your history_columns.list needs to have mixing_regions and mix_relr_regions specified for MESA to output the neccesary data of the mixing regions in terms of mass and radius respectively.

+ALSO IMPORTANT!! mesa_data.py deals with reading mesa output files but does not clean history files in case of restarts.
+So plotting models with restars should be a bit messy right now.

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!